facebook/docusaurus/website/docs/api/themes/theme-configuration.md

 #### Navbar linked to a sidebar {#navbar-doc-sidebar}

-You can link a navbar item to the first document of a given sidebar, without having to hardcode a doc ID.
+You can link a navbar item to the first document link (which can be a doc link or a generated category index) of a given sidebar without having to hardcode a doc ID.

 Accepted fields: